 In offshoring to the Philippines, Western companies are able to save up to 70% in labor costs – as opposed to employing in-house.

-On top of that, they aren’t compromising the quality of work as they are also able to tap into global talents and fill-in labor gaps.
+On top of that, they aren’t compromising the quality of work as they are also able to tap into global talents and fill in labor gaps.

-Whether it’s onshoring, nearshoring or offshoring, you have to be prepared for the challenges of outsourcing and how to mitigate them.
+Whether it’s onshoring, nearshoring, or offshoring, you have to be prepared for the challenges of outsourcing and how to mitigate them.

 Outsourcing practice in the modern world

-The Business Process Outsourcing (BPO) sector is one of the fastest growing industries across the globe.
+The business process outsourcing (BPO) sector is one of the fastest-growing industries across the globe.
 The Philippines, India, and Brazil were considered among the top outsourcing destinations in the world.

-Given today’s rapid tech innovations, various countries from Asia, US to the EU have also been emerging as BPO hotspots.
+Given today’s rapid tech innovations, various countries from Asia, the US to the EU have also been emerging as BPO hotspots.

-The global market industry in 2016 has plunged into its lowest value in a decade amounting to $76.9 billion, as per Statista.
+The global market industry in 2016 has plunged into its lowest value in a decade, amounting to $76.9 billion, as per Statista

 Another good thing about the BPO sector is that it encompasses a broad range of services and areas of specialties.
-It can cover HR, finance and accounting, marketing, sales, contact center, any area of your business.
+It can cover HR, finance and accounting, marketing, sales, contact center, and any area of your business.

-With the rate of technological advancements in our modern world, it will significantly impact the demand of the BPO industry.
+With the rate of technological advancements in our modern world, it will significantly impact the demand for the BPO industry.
 Outsourcing is a strategic practice that is becoming an essential part of more and more thriving businesses around the world.